Everything you ever wanted to know about the CLL Fund Competition, but were afraid to ask.

 Can in-kind contributions be considered as external funding?

 In some cases, yes.
 In-kind contributions may be considered, if they translate into significant cash equivalents and offset expenses that would have required funding.
+Partner staff time to work on the project could be considered an in-kind contribution.

 Use of Campus Infrastructure